Check cashing requirements

 - The face amount of check, money order, etc.

 The division requires that you maintain records (manually or electronically) of each transaction, including the amount and the fee charged.
 The records must be at your principal place of business for three years from the transaction date.

 Your license will expire Dec.
 31 of the year following the year issued.
-Approximately four weeks before your renewal date, we will mail you a form with instructions on how to renew your license.
+No less than four weeks before your renewal date, we will mail you a form with instructions on how to renew your license as a courtesy.
 The renewal fee is $150 and is valid for two years.